microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/04 - Data Agents.md

     - Read the response and look for any potential problems.
     - Select **1 step completed** to expand the step list.
     - Select the **arrow** on the right side of the step to expand the step detail.
-    - Notice the query uses LEFT JOINs, but it should be using an INNER JOIN.
+    - Notice the query uses FULL OUTER JOINs, but it should be using an INNER JOIN.

     ![](../assets/images/04_test_influencers_01_step_detail.png)